Chattanooga Employment Attorney

 The Family and Medical Leave Act is a federal law requiring covered employers to provide employees job-protected and unpaid leave for qualified medical and family reasons.

 The ADA prohibits discrimination and guarantees people with disabilities have the same opportunities as everyone else to participate in the mainstream of American life.
-To discuss your legal options consult with a Chattanooga employment lawyer today.
+To discuss your legal options consult with our Chattanooga employment lawyers today.

 Federal and State laws prohibit punishing job applicants or employees for asserting their rights to be free from employment discrimination including harassment.